dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 | Laboratory             | The stage collects information on the laboratory that is analysing the sample, sample identification and test details.
 A unique lab ID is included in this stage to allow the linkage of samples and results. **The stage is repeatable** because multiple samples can be taken, and multiple lab tests and results can be available for a given sample. |
 | Measures and treatment | The stage collects information on the treatment provided in the health event and the control measures implemented. **The stage is non-repeatable** as it is intended to include all response measures provided for the animal health event. |

-## Tracked Entity Type
+### Tracked Entity Type

 The DHIS2 Animal Health surveillance tracker program allows for the enrollment of a tracked entity type (TET) ‘Health event’.
 We have made this conceptualization based on CDC’s definition and the overall flow of the early wearing system.
 In this context, an event is a manifestation of disease or an occurrence that creates a potential for disease, which can include infectious, zoonotic, food safety, chemical, radiological, or nuclear in origin and may be transmitted by persons, vectors, animals, goods, or through the environment [CDC](https://www.cdc.gov/globalhealth/healthprotection/gddopscenter/event-based-surveillance.html).

 Defining what constitutes a “Health Event” or determining a more suitable terminology should be decided at country level with stakeholders.
 The terminology here is intended to be as generic as possible, but in practice this can have different interpretations such as a delimited geographical unit or a group of individuals (humans or animals) which are all affected by the same pathogen, or with the same syndromic characteristics..

-## Enrollment
+### Enrollment

 When a new possible animal health “event” is enrolled in the Animal Health program as a Tracked Entity Instance (TEI), Tracked Entity Attributes (TEA) are recorded to form the event profile.

-The **enrollment date** is conceptualised as the “reported date”, signifying the date that the signal or event was initially reported (e.g. by a community member, veterinarian, farmer, or other authority).
+The *enrollment date* is conceptualised as the “reported date”, signifying the date that the signal or event was initially reported (e.g. by a community member, veterinarian, farmer, or other authority).

-The attribute **‘Event ID’** is an unique ID automatically generated using the textPattern SEQUENTIAL(#######) syntax and need to be customised prior to implementation depending on local context.
+The attribute *Event ID* is an unique ID automatically generated using the textPattern SEQUENTIAL(#######) syntax and need to be customised prior to implementation depending on local context.
 The Event ID is configured as searchable to allow users to search for an event that was reported and is automatically generated.
 The system generated unique ID allows for the event to be tracked throughout the course of investigation, lab data, response, etc.

-The attribute **‘observation date’** refers to the date in which the health event has happened and can be used to monitor the quality of the surveillance system comparing with the TEA “Reported date”ing
+The attribute *observation date* refers to the date in which the health event has happened and can be used to monitor the quality of the surveillance system comparing with the TEA “Reported date”ing

-The attribute **’General Comment’** is used to collect descriptive, non-structured information about the event.
+The attribute *General Comment* is used to collect descriptive, non-structured information about the event.
 This can provide key context for veterinary epidemiologists, surveillance officers and other experts to triage and verify the signal for further investigation.

 ![Animal health enrollment](resources/enrollment.png)